a-schaefers/grokEmacs/README.md

 ...
 - *dape (debug adapter protocol support) is planned, coming soon*

-No bullshit.

 No plans for IRC, Email, AI, Window Managing, or other extras - the goal is simple:

 > Be the best programmer's text editor in the world - using the most light-weight and best, hand-picked tools - ready to be forked, hacked on, and made one's own.

-This is a new project entirely, "grokEmacs" has nothing to do with the old spartan-emacs project.
-But to find spartan-emacs, see https://github.com/a-schaefers/spartan-emacs/tree/spartan-emacs-archive
+grokEmacs is a new project, unrelated to Spartan Emacs, but it achieves many of the same goals in a better way.
+To find Spartan Emacs, see the [archived branch](https://github.com/a-schaefers/spartan-emacs/tree/spartan-emacs-archive).

 ## License
 [Public Domain (Unlicense)](https://unlicense.org)